aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/bert_demo/bert_demo.rst

    for i in {1..96}; do python bert_client.py --cycle 128 & done

 This spins up 96 clients, each of which sends 128 inference requests.
-The expected performance is about 360 inferences/second for a single instance of inf1.xlarge.

 Printing latency metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~